usdot-jpo-ode/wzdx/README.md

 # Summary

 This repository contains the Work Zone Data Exchange (WZDx) Specification.
-Last updated 6/26/2020 - WZDx Specification v2.0
+Last updated 9/3/2020 - WZDx Specification version 3.0

 The WZDx Specification repository contains two main subdirectories, each containing their own README file with additional information about the purpose and files within: